Sagiri Kitao: Career

-She received a Master's Degree in Public Administration/International Development (M.P.A./I.D.) in 2001 from the John F. Kennedy School of Government at Harvard University.
+She received a Master of Public Administration in International Development in 2001 from the John F. Kennedy School of Government at Harvard University.
 Then she went to New York University and graduated with her Ph.D. in 2007 under the supervision of Thomas J. Sargent and Gianluca Violante.
 After graduating from NYU, Kitao served as an assistant professor at the University of Southern California (2007-2009).
 Then, she worked at the Federal Reserve Bank of New York as an economist, and later as a senior economist until 2011.
 Kitao then returned to the realm of academia.
-At the City University of New York, she worked as an associate professor in the Department of Economics (2011-2015).
+At the City University of New York, she worked as an associate professor in the Department of Economics (2011-2015) at Hunter College and the CUNY Graduate Center.
 She returned to Japan to become a professor at Keio University (2015-2018).
 Currently, she works as a professor in the Faculty of Economics at the University of Tokyo.

 She was awarded the Nakahara Prize in 2016, the first woman to be awarded the prize.

 Teaching

-Kitao has taught many classes related to Macroeconomics at many renowned University's, including NYU, USC, and the University of Tokyo.
+Kitao has taught many classes related to Macroeconomics at many renowned universities, including NYU, USC, and the University of Tokyo.
 At NYU, she taught Macroeconomics and Advanced Macroeconomics in the doctoral program for Economics.
 At Keio University, in Japan, she instructed courses at the undergraduate and graduate level.
 The courses were focused around Macroeconomic topics including money, banking, and international economies.
 At the University of Tokyo, she instructed a course on International finance, at the undergraduate level, and Macroeconomic Models of Heterogenous Agents, at the graduate level.
 Her instruction has allowed her to teach at many high tier institutions.